-Tutorial: Use Azure CDN to enable a custom domain with SSL for a static website
+Tutorial: Enable custom domain & SSL for a static website in Azure

 This tutorial is part two of a series.
 In it, you learn to enable a custom domain endpoint with SSL for your static website.

 The tutorial shows how to use Azure CDN to configure the custom domain endpoint for your static website.
 With Azure CDN, you can provision custom SSL certificates, use a custom domain, and configure custom rewrite rules all at the same time.
 Configuring Azure CDN results in additional charges, but provides consistent low latencies to your website from anywhere in the world.
 Azure CDN also provides SSL encryption with your own certificate.
 For information on Azure CDN pricing, see Azure CDN pricing.

 In part two of the series, you learn how to:

 - Create a CDN endpoint on the static website endpoint

 Before you begin this tutorial, complete part one, Tutorial: Host a static website on Blob Storage.

 Sign in to the Azure portal to get started.